Adelaide Festival

 Academy Travel is delighted to present a nine day trip to Adelaide, timed to coincide with a superb run of performances at the 2026 Adelaide Festival.

-Since 1960 the Adelaide Festival has been a highlight of the Australian cultural calendar and continues to burnish its international reputation to this day.
-Academy Travel is the only travel company to be partner sponsors of the 2026 Adelaide Festival, guaranteeing access to premium seating at nine festival performances.
-Our program will include the Festival’s centrepiece production and an intimate concert at the beautiful UKARIA Cultural Centre, a small but striking venue perched on the hillside of the Ngeringa property in the picturesque Adelaide Hills.
+Since 1960, the Adelaide Festival has been a highlight of the Australian cultural calendar and continues to enhance its international reputation to this day.
+Under the leadership of new Artistic Director Matthew Lutton OAM, the 2026 program promises bold, imaginative productions from around the world.
+As a partner sponsor of the 2026 Festival, Academy Travel is able to guarantee premium seating to nine festival performances, complimented by a tenth, intimate concert at the UKARIA Cultural Centre – a striking venue set on the hillside of the Ngeringa property in the Adelaide Hills.

 Around the Festival performances we’ve built a program of gallery visits, excursions and an opportunity to participate in Adelaide Writers’ Week, which coincides with the festival.
 Accommodation is at the Crowne Plaza Hotel, located close to many of the city’s attractions.